beakerbrowser/libfritter/README.md

 ### Getting started

 LibFritter provides a set of methods to be used on top of a [WebDB](https://github.com/beakerbrowser/webdb) instance.
-You will still need to interact with the `.db` instance to drive the index.

 Setup will always include the following steps: